Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

-\item {\em $v$ owns less than $2^{i}$ edges and has to fall} \\ In this case, $v$ falls to level $i-1$ and is inserted to $Q[i-1]$.
-This fall leads to increase $\phi_u(i)$ by one for each neighbor $u$ of $v$ lying at level lower than $i$ (see Lemma \ref{fall-lemma}).
-In case $\phi_u(i)$ has become $2^i$, $u$ has to rise to level $i$ and is processed as follows. $u$ executes \textsc{generic-random-settle} and selects a random mate, say $w$ from level $j<i$.
+\begin{enumerate} \item {\em $v$ has to stay at level $i$.} \\ $v$ executes \textsc{generic-random-settle} and selects a random mate, say $w$, from level $j<i$ (if $w$ is present in $Q[j]$ then it is removed from it and is raised to level $i$).
+If $x$ was the previous mate of $w$, then $x$ is a falling vertex.
+Vertex $x$ gets added to $Q[j]$.
+This finishes the processing of $v$. \item {\em $v$ has to fall.} \\ In this case, $v$ falls to level $i-1$ and is inserted to $Q[i-1]$.
+At this stage, $\OO_v$ consists of neighbors of $v$ from level $i-1$ or below.
+It follows from Lemma \ref{lemma42} that the fall of $v$ from $i$ to $i-1$ leads to increase in $\phi_u(i)$ by one for each neighbor $u$ of $v$ which is present at a level lower than $i$.
+Moreover, $\phi_v(i)$, that was 0 initially, has to be set to $|\OO_v|$.
+So all the vertices of $\OO_v$ are scanned, and for each $(u,v)\in \OO_v$, we increment $\phi_u(i)$ and $\phi_v(i)$ by 1.
+In case $\phi_u(i)$ has become $4^i$, $u$ has to rise to level $i$ and is processed as follows. $u$ executes \textsc{generic-random-settle}$(u,i)$ to selects a random mate, say $w$, from level $j<i$.
 If $w$ was in $Q[j]$ then it is removed from it.
 If $x$ was the previous mate of $w$, then $x$ is a falling vertex, and so it gets added to queue $Q[j]$. \end{enumerate}

+\begin{remark} Notice a stark similarity between the above procedure for handling a free vertex and the procedure for handling a free vertex at level 1 in the 2-level algorithm. \end{remark}

-In case 1, $v$ remains at the same level and $w$ moves to the level of $v$.
-This renders $x$ free and $x$ is added to the $Q[j]$.
-We want to see if the invariant of any other vertex is violated in processing $v$ and $w$.
-Since $x$ is free, the first invariant of $x$ is violated.
-So $x$ is added to the queue at its level.
-The processing of $v$ does not change $\phi_u$ for any neighbor $u$ of $v$.
-Furthermore, the rise of $w$ does not lead to the violation of any invariant due to Lemma \ref{rise-lemma}.
-In case 2, $v$ falls to level $i-1$ and due to this some vertex rise to level $i$.
-All such rising vertex execute \textsc{generic-random-settle}.
-The second invariant is not violated for other vertices except these vertices.
-As in case 1, we see that processing these rising vertices may create some free vertices which are duly added to the queue at their level.
-However, their processing does not break second invariant to any other vertex. \\ Thus we conclude the following lemma. \begin{lemma} After $i$th iteration of the for loop of \textsc{process-free-vertices}, the free vertices are present only in the queues at level $<i$, and for all vertices not belonging to these queues the three invariants holds. \end{lemma}
+In case 1, $v$ remains at level $i$ and $w$ moves to the level $i$ from some level $j<i$.
+This renders vertex $x$ (earlier mate of $w$) free and the first invariant of $x$ is violated.
+So $x$ is added to the queue at level $j$.
+The processing of $v$ does not change $\phi_u()$ for any neighbor $u$ of $v$.
+Furthermore, the rise of $w$ to level $i$ does not lead to violation of any invariant due to Lemma \ref{lemma41}.
+In case 2, $v$ falls to level $i-1$ and as a result some vertices may rise to level $i$.
+Each such rising vertex executes \textsc{generic-random-settle}.
+As in case 1, the processing of these rising vertices may create some free vertices only at level $<i$.
+We can thus state the following lemma. \begin{lemma} After $i$th iteration of the for loop of \textsc{process-free-vertices}, the free vertices are present only in the queues at level $<i$, and for all vertices not belonging to these queues the three invariants holds. \end{lemma}